 [Section 37 amended by No. 40 of 1987 s.
 84; No. 36 of 2000 s.
 28(1).]

-38. Regulations relating to preparation of rolls and compulsory enrolment
+38. Regulations as to preparation of rolls and compulsory enrolment

 The Governor may by regulations, either general or applicable to any particular roll, specify the method of preparation and prescribe the rules to be observed in regard thereto.